Margaret Peterlin: Commerce Department

-Peterlin worked at the United States Patent and Trademark Office, an agency of the United States Department of Commerce, serving as its Deputy Director, as well as the Deputy Under Secretary of Commerce for Intellectual Property.
+Peterlin worked at the United States Patent and Trademark Office, an agency of the United States Department of Commerce, as its Deputy Director, as well as the Deputy Under Secretary of Commerce for Intellectual Property.

 Private sector

-After leaving government service, Peterlin worked as a technology strategy officer at Mars, and later served as chief executive officer of Profectus Global Corp., a small advisory firm located in Arlington, Virginia.
+After leaving government, Peterlin worked as a technology strategy officer at Mars, and later was chief executive officer of Profectus Global Corp, a small advisory firm located in Arlington, Virginia.
 Prior to joining the Department of State, Peterlin was managing director at XLP Capital, a Boston-based technology consulting firm, a role she began in November 2015.